mpilone/hazelcastmq/hazelcastmq-camel/README.md

 ------ | -----| -----------
 CamelHzMqDestination | String | If specified, the destination name will be used rather than the destination configured in the endpoint.
 This allows for a single endpoint to produce messages to multiple destinations by setting different values for this header.

+## Message Conversion

+Messages are automatically converted from a HazelcastMQ message to a Camel message and back again by the component using a MessageConverter implementation.
+The DefaultMessageConverter simply copies all the header values and the message body.
+If the message has a content-type header of "text/plain" the body is converted to a String when building the Camel message otherwise the body will be a byte[].

+A custom message converter can be configured at the component level if custom conversion rules are needed.
+The message (including the body) can always be converted or modified by the Camel route after message conversion if needed.

 ## Examples